To be awarded an associate degree, certificate, or career studies certificate, you must:

 - Obtain an Application for Graduation from your academic advisor, counselor, or Student Success Center advisor.

-- Be officially in the curriculum (career plan) for which you are seeking graduation.
-You may only be in one curriculum at a time.
+- Be officially in the major (curriculum) for which you are seeking graduation.
+You may only be in one major at a time.

 - Request that your advisor or Student Success Center advisor attach an advising transcript to your Application for Graduation.